-For over 25 years, Ramaker has helped government clients at the local, regional, and state level to set the foundations for healthy, resilient communities.
+For over 25 years, Ramaker & Associates (RAMAKER) has helped government clients at the local, regional, and state level to set the foundations for healthy, resilient communities.
 Our engineers and designers work to create and improve public infrastructure and buildings.
-Ramaker's integrated approach to projects includes the capability to provide a full range of architectural and engineering services.
+RAMAKER's integrated approach to projects includes the capability to provide a full range of architectural and engineering services.
 This allows our clients flexibility to choose services based on their needs, while ensuring superior coordination among disciplines.
 Our experienced, dedicated employees and outstanding reputation nationwide guarantees a great experience for the client.

 National Environmental Policy Act (NEPA) Compliance

 RAMAKER was responsible for the complete design, construction plan, and specification development for a new 12-tower WiMAX broadband network and custom designed equipment shelters for the City of Eau Claire, on behalf of CESA 10, under a grant issued by the NTIA/BTOP program.
 The project also required coordination with Eau Claire County and Chippewa County and included installation of narrowband equipment for their emergency services.
 Included in the 12-tower project were self-support towers, monopoles, and existing water towers, including a mini-monopole pod-mounted on a pedisphere water tower.

 Additional services included topographic field surveys, geotechnical analyses, FAA & FCC filings, and bidding and construction management services.
 Approximate construction costs were $2,900,000.

 The Montevideo Fire Department serves over 5,000 citizens and consists of 30 volunteers.
 RAMAKER performed the design of a new Fire Station, which spans approximately 12,250 square feet.
 It consists of six apparatus bays, administrative offices, department training room, support and storage rooms, and a bay to display the antique fire truck.

 Lake Mills, Wisconsin & Columbus, Wisconsin